 Yet, the majority of South Africans can’t afford to buy a vehicle without a little help.
 Car finance or vehicle finance, therefore, becomes a critical part of the vehicle-buying process.
-However, a common car finance mistake is to focus on shopping for the car you want without considering things like payment or the right way to apply for car finance.
+However, a common mistake is to focus on shopping for the car you want without considering things like payment or the right way to apply for car loan.

 To help you avoid this, CompareLoans.co.za has done your homework for you.
 Our comparison tables will help you choose the best vehicle finance in South Africa.
 At the same time, reading the detailed guide below will show you how to get the best car finance deals.

-Here’s what is covered in this guide to vehicle finance in South Africa:
+Here’s what is covered in this guide to vehicle finance:

 - What is vehicle finance?